 - Promote a diverse and exciting group of photographers and subjects, with an eye to building new audiences for our journalism.

-- Pitch visually innovative and original projects and approaches to digital story production, demonstrating an understanding of the different platforms and audiences.
+- Pitch visually innovative and original approaches to coverage, focusing on the online experience and demonstrating an understanding of the different platforms and audiences.

-- At least 3 years experience in a photo editing role, an enthusiasm for good journalism and current events, and keen news judgment.
+- At least 3-5 years experience in a photo editing role.

 The Journal's reporters, editors, developers, and audio and visual journalists create important and impactful stories, firmly rooted in fact and adhering to the highest ethical standards.
 We report without fear or bias, and we maintain a proper sense of perspective, detachment and objectivity in our reporting.